• About

 For all his travels, the heart of Özbilge’s work is Istanbul.
 But not the version you’ll find on postcards.
 While others guided tourists through Topkapı Palace or the Grand Bazaar, Özbilge gravitated toward Fener, Balat, and Ayvansaray—three historic neighborhoods along the Golden Horn.

 Back in the 1990s, these districts were off the radar for most visitors.
-But Özbilge saw something else: multi-ethnic layers, forgotten architecture, abandoned churches and synagogues, stories hidden in crumbling facades.
+But Özbilge saw something else: multi-ethnic layers, forgotten architecture, abandoned churches and synagogues, stories hidden in crumbling facades of old Rum (Anatolian Greek) orphanage building from the 19th century.
 He walked the streets alone for weeks, noting details, asking locals, and sketching forgotten corners.

 Ahmet Faik Özbilge - The Other Tour Istanbul